stadiamaps/ferrostar/guide/src/android-getting-started.md

 ### GitHub Packages

-Ferrostar releases are hosted on GitHub Packages.
+Ferrostar releases (since 0.8.0) are hosted on Maven Central.
-You’ll need to authenticate first in order to access them.
+However, we are still in the process of transitioning the MapLibre composable UI  wrapper.
+In the meantime, you will still need to set up GitHub Packages, which requires authentication.

 GitHub has a [guide on setting this up](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-gradle-registry#authenticating-to-github-packages).

-(We’re [working on getting a Maven Central account](https://github.com/stadiamaps/ferrostar/issues/139) to make this easier)

 Once you’ve configured GitHub credentials as project properties or environment variables, add the repository to your build script.